rzhangpku/VAA/README.md

 The test process is contained in each training epoch for QQP and SNLI datasets.

 ### MultiNLI
-For MultiNLI dataset, the following scripts should be run to get submission files and then submit them to [MultiNLI Matched Open Evaluation](https://www.kaggle.com/c/multinli-matched-open-evaluation) and [MultiNLI Mismatched Open Evaluation](https://www.kaggle.com/c/multinli-mismatched-open-evaluation).
+For MultiNLI dataset, the following scripts should be run to get submission files and then submit the files to [MultiNLI Matched Open Evaluation](https://www.kaggle.com/c/multinli-matched-open-evaluation) and [MultiNLI Mismatched Open Evaluation](https://www.kaggle.com/c/multinli-mismatched-open-evaluation).

 ```
 python esim_mnli_test.py